 At a glance

-You’ll get practical experience by taking part in monthly medical outreaches in disadvantaged communities.
-You can get involved in hands-on tasks, like doing basic health checks, and you’ll work under supervision.
+- Get practical experience by taking part in monthly medical outreaches in disadvantaged communities.
+Under supervision you’ll complete basic health checks.

 Completely flexible datesSee Dates

 What will I do at my Dentistry placement in Sri Lanka?